apache/incubator-pegasus/rfcs/2021-05-27-user-specified-compaction.md

 Add two classes named with `compaction_operation` and `compaction_rule`.

 `compaction_filter_rule` represents the compaction rule to filter the keys which are stored in rocksdb.
-There are three types of compaction filter rule:
+There are three types of compaction operation:
 - Hashkey rule, which supports prefix match, postfix match and anywhere match.
 - Sortkey rule.
 Just like hashkey rule, it also supports prefix match, postfix match and anywhere match.
 - TTL rule.
 It supports time range match with format [begin_ttl, end_ttl]